educationwarehouse/uuid7/README.md

 ## Overview

-UUIDv7 is a time-sortable UUID format composed of a timestamp, a sequence counter, and random bits.
-Our implementation follows our interpretation of the UUIDv7 specification, which provides flexibility in implementing details such as the sequential counter.
+UUIDv7 is a time-sortable UUID format composed of a timestamp and random bits.
+Our implementation follows the UUIDv7 specification, which provides flexibility in ensuring monotonicity.
+We utilize microseconds for sub-millisecond precision within the timestamp; this acts as a stateless monotonic counter for UUIDs generated within the same millisecond and leaves more room for entropy compared to using nanoseconds.

 ### UUIDv7 Layout (128 bits)